frincuandreea/andreeafrincu/posts/2020-11-04-Sightly-HTL-aem-usage.md

 ---
+title: Using HTL in AEM application
 layout: post
-title: Using HTL in AEM application
-tags: [HTL, AEM]
+tags:
+- HTL
+- AEM
 comments: true
+categories:
-categories: AEM
+- AEM
 ---

 Today I am going to write about HTL.
 HTL comes from HTML Template Language and is the recommended server-side template system for the HTML in AEM.
 This was introduced to take place of the JSP (JavaServer Pages) which was used in the previous versions of AEM.